Xyvir/Lithic/README.md

 Create Docker and LCX Wrapper
 Create https://railway.app or Render.com configuration for users to self-host.

+BYOAI improvements?
+Create a vs-code extension? or extend an existing extension for viewing, editing, and folding *.lith files.
+With per-section syntax highlighting, etc.

 2. Version 2 plans:

 - "Full-screen" long-from editor when clicking on bullet points.